SkyInkLearning/API_Documentation/README.md

 ## API Key:

-API keys are added by creating a file named UseApiKeyAttribute and adding the following code:
+The simplest way to add API keys are added by creating files, this one named UseApiKeyAttribute, and adding the following code:

 ```csharp
 [AttributeUsage(AttributeTargets.Class | AttributeTargets.Method)]